hermonochy/QuizMaster/README.md

 - Change settings

 ### Quiz Creator:

 - Add, Edit, Delete, Save, and Load functions for quiz questions.
 - Interactive GUI interface for managing quiz questions.

 Enjoy the combined functionalities of creating quizzes and playing quiz games with the Quiz Creator and Quiz Game applications provided in this code!
 Please add some extra quizzes for others.
 This repository welcomes contributions from everyone.
-*Note: Many of the example quizzes are written by AI or teenage schoolchildren, so they may contain incorrect information.*
+*Note: Many of the example quizzes are written by AI or schoolchildren, so they may contain incorrect information.*

 ## Future Work